BirolLab/AMPd-Up/README.md

                         Directory of the existing models; only specify this argument if you want to sample from existing models (optional)
-  -n NUM_SEQ, --num_seq NUM_SEQ
+  -tr AMP_TRAIN, --amp_train AMP_TRAIN
+                        Directory of training data (fasta format); only specify this argument if you want to train AMPd-Up with your own data (optional) -n NUM_SEQ, --num_seq NUM_SEQ
                         Number of sequences to sample -sm SAVE_MODEL, --save_model SAVE_MODEL